Adding a product ↑ Back to top

 To delete a product:

 Hover in the area under the Product name and click Trash.

 Mark a product as Featured ↑ Back to top

 To mark a product as featured, go to: Products > Products and select the Star in the featured column.
 Alternatively, select Quick Edit and then the Featured option.

-To find the ID head to Products and then hover over the product you need the ID for.
-You’ll see the product ID number right there.
+To find the ID, go to Products and hover over the product you need the ID for.
+The product ID number is displayed.

-If you are managing stock on a product and allow backorders in your product inventory settings, most all payment gateway options will charge immediately.
-You can use the Advanced Notifications (separate purchase) to help notify someone other than the shop admin if backorders are placed.
+Select whether to allow or not allow Backorders from the dropdown, if you are managing stock on a product.
+Use Advanced Notifications (separate purchase) to help notify someone other than the shop admin if backorders are placed.